larsrickert/nginx-proxy/docs/utilities/setup-server-and-domain.md

 You need a linux server for running the nginx-proxy.
 For servers located in Germany we recommend a Virtual Private Server (VPS) by netcup but you can use any linux server.
 They offer linux servers with following features:

-- Starting from 2,99 € for 2 Cores, 2GB RAM and 40GB SSD
+- Starting from 2,99€ per month for 2 Cores, 2GB RAM and 40GB SSD
 - RAID10
 - DDoS Protection
 - Hourly billing